 - Leprosy is a slowly developing, progressive disease that damages the skin and nervous system.

-- Leprosy is caused by an infection with Mycobacterium leprae or M. lepromatosis bacteria.
+- Infection with Mycobacterium leprae or M. lepromatosis bacteria causes leprosy.

 - Early symptoms begin in cooler areas of the body and include loss of sensation.